 |Mrs Eu||3,000 (maximum)|

-Mr Mui contributed RM5,500 to an approved EPF.
+Mr Mui, a Malaysian tax resident, contributed RM5,500 to an approved EPF.

 This relief will be limited to RM4,000 under both separate and joint assessments.